-What kind of dog shampoo do you use on your dog?
-I make my own all natural DIY dog shampoo.
-It's easy to make, cleans well, and it kind to your best friend's coat!
+Make your own, all natural DIY dog shampoo with simple ingredients you already have at home.
+It's easy to make, cleans well, and is kind to your best friend's coat!

 This post uses affiliate links.
-They don’t cost you a thing and help us bring you creative projects.
 Read more in Policies and Disclosures.

 Dog Allergies and Itchy Skin